Royal-Botanic-Gardens-Victoria/VicMicrobiome/README.md

 [`/data`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/data) contains the data and metadata associated to the project, apart from large fastq files (raw data).

-[`/output`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/output) contains the results and figures generated from the scripts:
+[`/output`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/output) contains the final tables and figures resulting from the scripts for each locus:
-- FastQC_reports: Read quality check for each locus
+- Sequence quality check (FastQC reports)
+- OTU table with raw count per sample
+- Taxonomy and reference sequences of OTUs
+- Tables with most frequent/abundant OTUs and fungal genera
+- Diversity plots

-[`techinical_report.md`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/technical_report.md) discuss each step of the pipeline used to generate the OTU per site table and provide suggestions for future studies.
+[`techinical_report.md`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/technical_report.md) discusses each step of the pipeline used to generate the OTU table and provide suggestions for future studies.

-[`diversity_report.md`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/diversity_report.md) provide some baseline diversity analyses and briefly discuss the results.
+[`diversity_report.md`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/diversity_report.md) provides some baseline diversity analyses and briefly discuss the results.

 # Background information